kandelvijaya/website/content/post/dontFearCustomOperator.md

 I hope you enjoyed this post and learned something new.
 I had fun explaining custom operators.
 I would love to know how you use custom operators and which kinds?
 If you have any questions or suggestions; feel free to DM me on [@kandelvijaya](https://www.twitter.com/kandelvijaya) or comment down below.
-Happy coding and enjoy your weekends.
+Happy coding and enjoy your weekend.